Accounting firms have fierce competition, and you’ll struggle to attract new clients if you don’t have a solid marketing strategy.

 First, calculate your revenue for the year and then set aside 3-5% conservatively if you are focusing on steady growth and retention.

-To scale and have more success with your marketing, set 5-10% of revenue towards that goal.
+To scale and have more success with marketing for accountants, set 5-10% of revenue towards that goal.

 Then use 10% of that to explore and test merging channels or develop new tools and technology for your firm.